 But don’t worry!
 The first thing to do is get tested so that you can know if you need treatment.
 The next thing is to get treatment if you need it, and the final step is to alert previous partners and retest at 4 weeks.

 You have to be your own advocate when it comes to your health.

 You can pretend like you didn’t read this.
 You can tell yourself that it’s not that big of a deal, and if it were you would’ve heard about it before.
 You can even tell yourself that there’s no way you have this STD, but all of that is wrong.
 You need to take control of your health.
-Now that you’ve learned about this new STD, it’s your responsibility to get tested for it!
+Now that you’ve learned about MG, it’s your responsibility to get STD tested for it!